 04/24/60 Adlai E. Stevenson, Former Governor (D) Illinois

-05/01/60 Senator Wayne Morse, (D) Oregon (Started as Republican,
+05/01/60 Senator Wayne Morse, (D) Oregon (Started as Republican, then Independent and

 finally Democrat)